chiggs01/GettingCleaningData/CodeBook.md

 * [Study design and data processing](#study-design-and-data-processing)
 * [Accessing the tidy data](#accessing-the-tidy-data)
     * Viewing the tidy data file
+    * Verifying the data conversion
+    * Steps in creating the tidy data set
 * [Data dictionary](#data-dictionary)

 ##Study Design and Data Processing